GuanceCloud/pprof/doc/README.md

 the output are relative to the difference between the total for the source profile and the total for the base profile.

+* **-base_events=event_a,event_b,...** Only these specified events will do profile subtraction, and others keep unchanged. if this option is not provided, it is equivalent to supply all events.

 The **-normalize** flag can be used when a base profile is specified with either the `-diff_base` or the `-base` option.
 This flag scales the source profile so that the total of samples in the source profile is equal to the total of samples